Hrullekha-arch/mo-track/FLOWCHART.md

 # MoTrack Application Flowchart

 This document outlines the main user and data workflows within the MoTrack application using a Mermaid.js flowchart.
+This diagram provides a detailed, step-by-step representation of the entire operational process, from initial customer interaction to final order completion.

 ```mermaid
 graph TD